250 Infographics on Social and Digital in Asia-Pacific

 We’re also pleased to share statistics on mobile social behaviour for all 30 countries in this study, ensuring marketers have a solid understanding of the opportunities to engage their audiences in a variety of settings and contexts – here are some example stats for Indonesia:

 As mobile increasingly becomes our predominant means of accessing online services and content, it’s likely that Asia-Pacific will continue to lead the world in defining the future of the online landscape.

 Finally, given the major changes in internet user numbers since last week’s report, here’s how the individual country situation looks today:

 So there you have it – another week, another bumper collection of stats.
 Do get in touchif you’d like some help making sense of these numbers, or turning them into part of an actionable strategy.

 Be sure to check back to our blog for more updates in the coming weeks too – given how quickly the data seems to be changing, it’s clear 2014 is going to be another vintage year for online growth.
 We’re already looking forward to next year’s APAC report!

 Sources for all the above data are listed in the full report.
 We’d especially like to thankTom Smith at GlobalWebIndex and Matt Ablott from GSMA Intelligence for their help in providing data for these reports, and for allowing us to publish their valuable data.

-Simon Kemp is Managing Director of We Are Social in Singapore.
-We Are Social is a conversation agency with offices in London, Paris, Milan, Munich, Singapore, Sydney & São Paulo.
+Simon Kemp is Regional Managing Partner for We Are Social in Asia, based in Singapore.
+We Are Social is a conversation agency with offices in New York, London, Paris, Milan, Munich, Singapore, Sydney & São Paulo.
 We help brands to listen, understand and engage in conversations in social media.
-If you’d like to chat, please email us at sayhello [at] wearesocial [dot] sg, or say hello on twitter: ...
+If you’d like to chat, please email us at sayhello [at] wearesocial [dot] sg, or say hello on ...